YalingZheng/Spr22CIS545/p2/readme.txt

 Please read the pdf file (Introduction and Project 1: Threads).
 This pdf file was written by Ben Pfaff.

-Please log in to grail.eecs.csuohio.edu, and then ssh to spirit (or other machine), and copy the tar file under your local directory
+Please log in to grail.eecs.csuohio.edu, and then ssh to spirit (or other machine), and copy the tar file under your local directory execute
+$ tar xvf pintos.tar

+And you will see the unzipped files and directories

 Change corresponding file(s), such as devices/timer.c methods timer_sleep
 timer_interrupt